pycon-mentored-sprints/mentored-sprints-website/04_agenda.rst

 Agenda for the day
 ==================

-Welcome to the mentored sprints, this is the agenda for the day:
+Welcome to the mentored sprints, this is the schedule for the day:

 The event will start at 9:00 PST on the Saturday 16th May 2020 and finish at 13:00 JST on the Sunday 17th May 2020.

-For convenience we have divided the event sections in two major timezones block.
+For convenience, we have divided the event sections in two major timezones block.
 Choose whichever fits you best.

 Americas | Europe | Africa